 Solar heating also can be used to refer to the heating of any objects, including buildings, cars, through solar radiation.
-Solar heating uses the power of the sun to provide thermal energy for you to make hot water, heat your home, or your pool.
+Solar water heating uses the power of the sun to provide thermal energy for you to make hot water, heat your home, or your pool.
 The amount of heating you get depends on the solar radiation, surface area, surface reflectance, surface emissivity, ambient temperature, and thermal convection from wind.

 Passive Solar Heating